|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The island has at least five different spellings, all pronounced "Bal-a-lai".
 In the Alu language spoken in the Shortland Islands, phonetically spelled "Ballalai" or "Balalai".
 When the first European explorers arrived in the 1880s the island's name of the island was incorrectly recorded with the spelling "Ballalei".
 During the British colonial era and until at least 1956, the island was spelled "Ballalae".
 During World War II, the island was spelled "Ballale" by the Allies.
 The Japanese spelled the island's name pronounced the island's name phonetically as "Ba-la-lai".

 In 1901, Englishman Sam Atkinson purchased the island as free-hold owner.
 He established a plantation with coconut palms harvesting copra that eventually encompassed a total of 307 acres.
 Atkinson and his wife Edith lived in a European style home and worked on the island.
 The labor force was comprised of islanders from the Shortland Islands and laborers from as far away as Choiseul Island that worked to collect coconuts, harvest and dry the copra and maintain the plantation.
 The plantation included the Atkinson family home, copra drying sheds and living quarters for laborers and a wharf for loading dried copra onto boats to export the finished product.

-the Shortland Islands evacuated in early 1942 just before the Japanese occupied Faisi Island and the rest of the Shortland Islands.
+During early 1942, the Europeans living in the vicinity were evacuated just before the Japanese arrived to occupy Faisi Island and the Shortland Islands.

 Ballale Airfield (Ballale, Ballalai)